lisa-lumos/Snowflake/reference/05-general-ref.md

 - Use a separate connection for each thread.
 - Execute the threads synchronously rather than asynchronously, to control the order in which steps are performed.

+A transaction can be inside a stored procedure, or a stored procedure can be inside a transaction; however, a transaction cannot be partly inside and partly outside a stored procedure, or started in one stored procedure and finished in a different stored procedure.

+A stored procedure that contains a transaction can be called from within another transaction.
+An outer ROLLBACK/COMMIT does not undo an inner COMMIT/ROLLBACK.